Dexter: Resurrection

 Dexter: Resurrection is an American crime drama mystery television series developed by Clyde Phillips.
-It is a sequel series to Dexter: New Blood and Dexter, and it features Michael C. Hall reprising his role as Dexter Morgan alongside Uma Thurman, Jack Alcott, David Zayas, Ntare Mwine, Kadia Saraf, Dominic Fumusa, Emilia Suárez, James Remar, and Peter Dinklage.
+It is a sequel series to Dexter and Dexter: New Blood, and it features Michael C. Hall reprising his role as Dexter Morgan alongside Uma Thurman, Jack Alcott, David Zayas, Ntare Guma Mbaho Mwine, Kadia Saraf, Dominic Fumusa, Emilia Suárez, James Remar, and Peter Dinklage.

-Dexter: Resurrection premiered on July 11, 2025, on Paramount+ Premium, and comprises ten episodes.
-In October 2025, the series was renewed for a second season.
+Dexter: Resurrection premiered on July 11, 2025, on Paramount+ with Showtime, and comprises ten episodes.
+In October 2025, the series was renewed for a second season, which is slated to premiere on October 30, 2026.

 Premise

-Ten weeks after the events of Dexter: New Blood, Dexter Morgan, who has recovered from his near-fatal gunshot wound, traces a missing Harrison to New York City, as Captain Angel Batista from Miami is hot on their trail.
+Ten weeks after the events of Dexter: New Blood, Dexter Morgan, who has recovered from his near-fatal gunshot wound, traces a missing Harrison to New York City.
+But when Captain Angel Batista tracks him from Miami, Dexter realizes that his past is catching up with him faster than he realized.

+In the second season, Dexter is torn between two killers, one well-known and another spreading a new kind of fear across New York, while struggling with a midlife crisis.
+At the same time, Harrison follows his own sense of justice as both face the darkest chapter in their lives.